gottacatchenall/thesis_proposal/README.md

 promoting some element of ecosystem function, but instead by trying to find the path of least resistance given a resistance surface [@Peterman2018ResRP].

-This chapter proposes a general algorithm for optimizing corridor placement based on a measurement of ecosystem functioning derived from simulations run on a proposed landscape modification.
+This chapter proposes a general algorithm for choosing corridor placement to optimize a measurement of ecosystem functioning derived from simulations run on each proposed landscape modification.

 We propose various landscape modifications which alter the cover of a landscape, represented as a raster (fig. 6, left).
 We then compute a new resistance surface based on the proposed landscape modification, and based on the values of resistance to